 Functions of the United States Marine Corps.
 The Marine Corps specific functions are: (1) to provide marine forces with supporting components for service in the seizure or defense of advanced naval bases and for the conduct of limited land operations in connection therewith; (2) to develop, in coordination with the Army and the USAF, those phases of amphibious operations which pertain to the tactics, technique, and equipment employed by landing forces; (3) to provide detachments and organizations for service on armed vessels of the Navy; (4) to provide security detachments for protection of naval property at naval stations and bases; and (5) to provide, as directed by proper authority, such missions and detachments for service in foreign countries as may be required to support the national policies and interests of the United States.
-The Marine Corps will provide, as directed by proper authority, such missions and detachments for service in foreign countries as may be required to support the national policies and interests of the United States and will assist the Army and the USAF in the accomplishment of their missions.
+The Marine Corps will provide, as directed by proper authority, such missions and detachments for service in foreign countries as may be required to support the national policies and interests of the United States.
+The Marine Corps will provide, as directed by proper authority, such missions and detachments for service in foreign countries as may be required to support the national policies and interests of the United States.